everx-labs/sdk-samples/README.md

 # Why you may need this repository?

-- If you want create your own DApp in Free TON, then SDK samples is a good place to start.
+- If you want to create your own DApp in Free TON, then SDK samples is a good place to start.
+  You can start with the very simple [hello application](/demo/hello) in Node.js.
+  Or explore a more complex [Web application imitating p2p exchange](/demo/simple-web-app).

 - Explore new features.
   We constantly update the repository with samples that use new features.
+  Find these samples in [examples](/examples) folder.

-To get a deeper understanding dive into our [SDK guides](https://docs.ton.dev/86757ecb2/p/783f9d-about-sdk) where you can find extensive explanations and descriptions of each step of DApp development on Free TON.
+To get a deeper understanding dive into [SDK guides](https://docs.ton.dev/86757ecb2/p/783f9d-about-sdk) where you can find extensive explanations and descriptions of each step of DApp development on Free TON.

 # Repository structure

-`v1` folder contains examples working on the currently developed Javascript (Typescript) SDK with major version 1.
-We encorage you to use it in your projects.

-`v0` folder contains examples that use SDK with major version 0, which is no longer supported.
+`demo` folder contains demo samples that can be installed via [TONDEV](https://github.com/tonlabs/tondev).

+`examples` folder contains samples demonstrating different sdk features and is constantly replenished with samples with new sdk features.
+See news about new samples [here](https://docs.ton.dev/86757ecb2/p/6553fc-api-and-sdk)

 `nfc_card` folder contains examples of projects working with NFC Security Card using React-Native, Swift and Android SDKs.